rockiedo/monokai-pro-alacritty/README.md

 # monokai-pro-alacritty
 This is my Monokai Pro theme for Alacritty.

+# [Please ignore this line] Just testing how pull requests works

 ```
 # Configuration for Alacritty, the GPU enhanced terminal emulator.